nmshd/documentation/_docs_operate/configuration.md

   The API-Key protects your Connector from unauthorized access and should therefore be kept secret.

-- **oidc** `required`
+- **oidc** `optional`

-  Defines the setting for the connection to you OIDC server.
+  Defines the setting for the connection to your OIDC server.

-  The full configuration can be found [here](https://auth0.github.io/express-openid-connect/interfaces/ConfigParams.html)
+  The full configuration can be found [here](https://auth0.github.io/express-openid-connect/interfaces/ConfigParams.html).

-  Because the oidc process requires an redirect this type of authentication is only available when the user cales the connector via browser
+  Because the OIDC process requires an redirect this type of authentication is only available when the user cales the Connector via browser.

-- **jwtBearer** `required`
+- **jwtBearer** `optional`

-  Defines the setting for the oauth2 jwt bearer authorization.
+  Defines the setting for the OAuth 2.0 JWT bearer authorization.

   The full configuration can be found [here](https://auth0.github.io/node-oauth2-jwt-bearer/interfaces/AuthOptions.html).

-  The jwt token from the oauth provider needs to be send via the "Authorizaion" header with the Bearer prefix.
+  The JWT from the OAuth 2.0 provider needs to be send via the `Authorizaion` header with the Bearer prefix.

 - **helmetOptions** `default: depending on the Connector mode`